d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Training Data Preparation

-Before introducing the model, let's assume we will use a neural network to train a language model.
+Before introducing the model, let us assume we will use a neural network to train a language model.
 Now the question is how to read mini-batches of examples and labels at random.
 Since sequence data is by its very nature sequential, we need to address the issue of processing it.
 We did so in a rather ad-hoc manner when we introduced in :numref:`sec_sequence`.
 Let's formalize this a bit.